Skip to content

 1. The manner and form in which proceedings are to be commenced;

-2. The person's entitlement to be notified of, and be made parties to proceedings;
+2. A person's entitlement to be notified of, and be made parties to proceedings;

 3. The allocation of judges to specific cases and in specific circumstances;